mikeobrien/mikeobrien.github.com/lab/index.md

 The following resources have been very helpful in general.
 I will note resources that cover specific topics in their respective sections on the site.

 - [Exploring Quantum Physics through Hands-on Projects](http://www.amazon.com/Exploring-Quantum-Physics-through-Projects/dp/1118140664) - David and Shanni Prutchi.
-Most of the content on this site is meant to complement this book, not replace it.
+Most of the content on this site is designed to complement this book, not replace it.
 So I would highly recommend picking up a copy as it contains a lot of information that I won't cover here.
 Also take a look at [their website](http://www.diyphysics.com/) as it contains quite a bit of supplementary information.

 - [Building Scientific Apparatus](http://www.amazon.com/Building-Scientific-Apparatus-John-Moore/dp/0521878586) - John H. Moore, Christopher C. Davis, Michael A. Coplan, Sandra C. Greer.
 This is the experimenters bible; fabricating, vacuum, electronics, optics and more.
 If you are doing any serious experimentation, this book is a must have, covers almost everything you need to know.